-The C4880 cameras offer also an analog contrast enhancement feature for the fast scan mode.
+The C4880 cameras also offer an analog contrast enhancement feature for the fast scan mode.
 It may be used if very strong contrast enhancement is needed by the application (e.g. brightfield or DIC microscopy).
-Usually the digital contrast enhancement function of HiPic (see "LUT Tool" on page 32) is sufficient.
+Usually the digital contrast enhancement function of HiPic (see "LUT Tool" on page 33) is sufficient.